tonyleidong/OptimalFlow/docs/index.rst

    :width: 980

-In summary, **OptimalFlow** shares a few useful properties for data scientists:
+In summary, **OptimalFlow** provides the following benefits to data scientists:

-   * *Easy coding* - High-level APIs to implement *Pipeline Cluster Traversal Experiments*, and each machine learning component is highly automated and modularized;
+* *Easy coding* - High-level APIs to implement PCTE, and each machine learning component is highly automated and modularized;

-   * *Easy transformation* - Focus on process automation for locally implementation,which is easy to transfer current operation and meet compliance restriction(i.e. pharmaceutical compliance policy);
+* *Easy transformation* - Focus on process automation for local implementation, which is easy to transfer current operation and meet compliance restrictions, i.e. pharmaceutical compliance policy;

-   * *Easy maintaining* - Wrap machine learning components to well-modularized code packages without miscellaneous parameters inside;
+* *Easy maintenance* - Wrap machine learning components to well-modularized code packages without miscellaneous parameters inside;

 * *Light & swift* - Easy to transplant among projects.
-Faster w/ convenience to deploy comparing other cloud-based solution(i.e. Microsoft Azure AutoML);
+Quick and convenient, to deploy compared with other cloud-based solutions(i.e. Microsoft Azure AutoML);

-   * *Omni ensemble* - OptimalFlow uses *Pipeline Cluster Traversal Experiments* as the optimizer to build an omni-ensemble workflow for an optimal baseline model searching.
-Easy for data scientists to implement iterated experiments across all ensemble components in the pipeline;
+* *Omni ensemble* - Easy for data scientists to implement iterated experiments across all ensemble components in the workflow;

-   * *High Scalability* - Each module could add new algorithms easily due to its ensemble and reusable coding design.
-And *Pipeline Cluster Traversal Experiments* makes it easier to adapt unseen datasets with the right pipeline;
+* *High Scalability* - Each module allows addition of add new algorithms easily owing to its ensemble and reusable coding design.
+PCTE and SPEE make it easier to adapt unseen datasets with the right pipeline;

 * *Customization* - Support custom settings to add/remove algorithms or modify hyperparameters for elastic requirements.

 An End-to-End OptimalFlow Automated Machine Learning Tutorial with Real Projects @ TowardsDataScience: